Exercise 16 CFA of polytomous item scores

 16.2 Study of service satisfaction using Experience of Service Questionnaire (CHI-ESQ)

 In 2002, Commission for Health Improvement in the UK developed the Experience of Service Questionnaire (CHI-ESQ) to measure user experiences with the Child and Adolescent Mental Health Services (CAMHS).
-The questionnaire exist in two versions: one for older children and adolescents for describing experiences with their own treatment, and the other is for parents/carers of children who underwent treatment.
+The questionnaire exists in two versions: one for older children and adolescents for describing experiences with their own treatment, and the other is for parents/carers of children who underwent treatment.
 We will consider the version for parents/carers.

 The CHI-ESQ parent version consists of 12 questions covering different types of experiences.
 Here are the questions: